DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

    runtime because the vendor toolchain and NPU are board-specific.
 6. Download the workflow artifacts independently, verify their SHA-256 values, then execute the production pipe protocol on the matching hardware.
-7. Upload compliant CPU and Jetson Wheels to PyPI.
+7. Upload compliant CPU and AArch64 Vulkan Wheels to PyPI.
 Attach only the verified Rockchip and cleared A733 Wheels plus their checksum manifest to the immutable GitHub Release.

 The current source-build workflows cover x86-64 and all accelerator Wheels.
 A dedicated source-build workflow for the generic ARMHF and AArch64 CPU Wheels is still required before claiming that all eight release files are rebuilt by GitHub Actions.

+The AArch64 Vulkan runner contains no Jetson-specific dependency.
+Jetson Orin is the currently qualified platform.
+Grace Hopper/GH200 and other AArch64 Vulkan systems are candidates, but must not be listed as supported until their installed Vulkan ICD exposes the required Vulkan features and the production PTE completes a real inference.
+A missing or incompatible Vulkan backend must fall back to the generic AArch64 CPU runtime.

 The measured workflow runs and hardware qualification results are recorded in [`runtime-ci.md`](runtime-ci.md).